 The other thing to note regarding functionality is that the Timemore Scale is NOT a smart scale.
 That is, it does not offer Bluetooth compatibility.
 Its older brother, the Timemore Black Mirror 2 Dual Sensor, is a smart scale, but this model isn’t and so CANNOT connect to external apps.

 Whether this is a pro or con depends on you.
-On the one hand, the usual home brewer has no real need to connect to external apps and measure flow profiling, etc. However, if you enjoy the technical side of coffee brewing and interacting with the wider coffee community, then the smart scales and attached apps are a great way to do it.
+On the one hand, the usual home brewer does not need to connect to external apps and measure flow profiling, etc. However, if you enjoy the technical side of coffee brewing and interacting with the wider coffee community, then the smart scales and attached apps are a great way to do it.
 Also, some espresso machines can connect to the smart scales, which is pretty cool.
-But basically, if you want a smart scale, you have to be willing to fork out some more cash.
+But, if you want a smart scale, you have to be willing to fork out some more cash.

 It is indisputable, in my view, that when push comes to shove; the Acaia will win every time in terms of accuracy and response time.
 And we would expect nothing less considering the vast price difference.
-Remember that the Acaia scale (either model) is at least double the price of the Timemore Black Mirror.
+Remember that the Acaia scale (either the Lunar or Pearl) is at least double the price of the Timemore Black Mirror scale.
 Also, of course, the Acaia is a part of the IoT.

 It really comes down to what your budget is and what you are looking for.
-Realistically for most home brewers, the Timemore Black Mirror Scale will be a superb choice and will more than suffice.
+Realistically for most home brewers, the Timemore Black Mirror scale will be a superb choice and will more than suffice.
 However, if you have the cash and really know the ins and outs of specialty coffee, then the Acaia scale may be more to your liking.
-See our review of the Acaia scales.

 So does it compare with the Acaia scale?
 In my opinion, no. But that is both expected and shouldn’t take away in any way from the reality that the Timemore coffee scale is a bargain!